 - Lottery winners sometimes go broke.
-If you have had trouble with money before, then you should consider an annuity.
+If you have had trouble with money, you should consider an annuity.

 - You could take the annuity to get a regular, guaranteed income for the next 29 years.
 This would help you budget your spending.

 - An annuity can help you avoid a lot of taxes.
-You will not have to pay a ton of money in one lump sum, and you will not have to pay more taxes over the years if you invested the winnings.
+You will not have to pay a ton of money in one lump sum, and you will not have to pay more taxes over the years if you invest in the winnings.

 - You might make your money grow faster if you invest it.
 However, the annuity option will not grow as fast as the lump sum.
-Interest rates are low right now, and people do not get a lot of money from savings.
+Interest rates are low now, and people do not get much money from savings.
 So it is better to take the lump sum right now and make the most out of it.

 - The lump-sum option today would be taxed in the 37% bracket.
 If you took the annuity, you might be paying higher taxes in the future.

 - The lottery winner’s estate could be hit with a huge tax bill on their inheritance.
-With the lump sum option, the money will be available to pay those taxes, where the annuity payment option won’t be liquid for the beneficiaries to pay any large tax bills.
+With the lump sum option, the money will be available to pay those taxes.
+In contrast, the annuity payment option won’t be liquid for the beneficiaries to pay any large tax bills.

 - Lottery Annuity At Death